karthikeyan2378/react-table/README.md

 **A. Create `tailwind.config.js`**

 If you don't already have one, create a `tailwind.config.js` file at the root of your new project and add the following content.
-This defines the theme (colors, fonts, etc.) that the components rely on.

 ```js
 /** @type {import('tailwindcss').Config} */